 Both agreed to pay the vehicle’s owner 342 at the end of each month.

-While arrears payments are relatively uncommon, they provide a better illustration of the accounting.
+Although arrears payments are uncommon, they offer a clearer illustration of the accounting treatment.

 The accounting for advance payments is shown in the explicit rate example below.